lowRISC/opentitan/doc/contributing/dv/methodology/README.md

 The process for getting started with DV involves many steps, including getting clarity on its purpose, setting up the testbench, documentation, etc.
 These are discussed in the [Getting Started with DV](https://opentitan.org/guides/getting_started/setup_dv.html) document.

-## Pending Work Items

-These capabilities are currently under active development and will be available sometime in the near future:

-*  Provide ability to run regressions.